MachineLemonade/docs/docs/getting-started.md

 To sign up for a trial on Astronomer, fill out [this form]((https://trial.astronomer.io)).

-Whether you're exploring our Enterprise or Cloud offering, it's a good way to start getting to know our platform.
+Whether you're exploring our Enterprise or Cloud offering, it's a good way to get to know our platform.

 ## Create a Workspace